uh-adapsys/sunflower/src/dynamixel_description/README.md

-Sunflower Dynamixel Package
+ Dynamixel Description Package
 ===

-Descriptions and meshes for dynamixel ax-12 servos
+Descriptions and meshes for dynamixel ax-12 servos and dynamixel fp04_02 mounts